triton-inference-server/server/docs/customization_guide/deploy.md

 Triton's pre-built containers contain a non-root user that can be used to launch the tritonserver application with limited permissions.
-This user is created with `user id 1000`.
-When launching the container using docker run the user can be set using `--user triton-server`.
+This user, `triton-server` is created with `user id 1000`.
+When launching the container using docker the user can be set with the `--user` command line option.

 ##### Example Launch Command